Privacy notice

 • Commissioning, delivery and improvement of services for the purpose of child protection;

-• Provision of training/awareness raising events;
+• Provision of training/awareness raising events; and

 • Ascertaining the views of children, young people, parents/carers and staff.